We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 And he took a week.

-The only thing is it took uh the Marines putting on the ground on the ground to go get him.
+The only thing is it took the Marines putting on the ground on the ground to go get him.

-Because after we had the call, what happened here, Billy?
+Yeah, I'm glad that you reminded me of this because after we had the call, what happened here, Billy?

-We had a call in the last hour from a guy who who said, hey, without boots on the ground rush, how are we ever going to rescue pilots that get shot down in this operation against ISIS and the Kardashians?
+We had a call in the last hour from a guy who said, hey, without boots on the ground rush, how are we ever going to rescue pilots that get shot down in this operation against ISIS and the Kardashians?

 And I said, there have to be systems in place.

-The military has rescue assistance in place.
+The military has rescue systems in place.

-And I got I got a note from my friend Andy McCarthy, who said that Martin Dempsey, the Joint Chiefs Chairman last week, said that in this, he said a congressional testimony, maybe the Senate testimony.
+And I got a note from my friend Andy McCarthy who said that Martin Dempsey, the Joint Chiefs Chairman last week, said that in this, he said congressional testimony, maybe Senate testimony, he said that in this event, they would deploy a boots on the ground rescue mission.

 So I knew they had planned to do it.